gingerbeardman/stapler/README.md

 ## What is it?

-`Stapler.app` is an app for creating managing its own type of documents.

-A *Stapler Document* contains multiple aliases which can be managed, inspected and launched.

 The idea is you set up a document per project containing related apps, files, folders, etc.

-Then you can open them all at once by launching the single Stapler document.
+Then you can open them all at once by launching the single *Stapler Document*.

+Each *Stapler Document* contains lists of aliases which can be managed, inspected and launched through `Stapler.app`.

 <img width="442" alt="screenshot" src="https://github.com/user-attachments/assets/9b5482f9-48f0-4609-bf66-8b54ae148132">